AnaisAguiar1/Eutech/task_2/README.md

 3) After, click on "New Rule" in the right sidebar, and follow the prompts to select **"Port"**, choose **"TCP"** as the protocol type, and enter **"22"** as the port number.

 4) Select **"Allow the connection"** and **all profile options**, and then give a name to the new rule, we called it **"conexion SSH"**, then, just have to click **"Finish"** to complete the process.
-With these steps, we are already allows to use the SSH connection through the Winodws firewall.
+With these steps, we are already allowing the use of SSH connection through the Winodws firewall.

 ![](img/34.gif)

-Another and easier way to install OpenSSH in Windows it's by graphical environment, below you can see how to install it, using this option, windows open the 22 port automatically, so we don't have to configurate and create the rule ourself.
+Another and easier way to install OpenSSH in Windows is by graphical environment, below you can see how to install it.
+Using this option, windows open the 22 port automatically, so we don't have to configurate and create the rule ourself.

 To install OpenSSH by this option we used a Windows 10 machine.